nodejs/node/doc/api/tls.markdown

 `SSL_OP_NO_SSLv3|SSL_OP_NO_SSLv2` (again, unless you have passed `--enable-ssl3`, or `--enable-ssl2`, or `SSLv3_method` as `secureProtocol`).

-If you have set `securityOptions` to anything, we will not override your options.
+If you have set `secureOptions` to anything, we will not override your options.

 The ramifications of this behavior change: